-BookBub Ads is a great tool for helping you achieve a variety of book marketing goals, but it can be tricky to master.
-You may find yourself falling into common pitfalls like targeting readers who don’t engage with your ad or spending a lot on a campaign without seeing the returns that you want.
-The best way to avoid these mistakes and ensure that your campaigns will meet your goals?
+It’s easy to fall into common pitfalls like targeting readers who don’t engage with your ads or spending too much of your budget on a campaign that doesn’t deliver the results you want.
+The best way to avoid these mistakes and ensure your campaign will meet your goals?
 Test your ads!

-Why should I test my ads?
+Why should you test your ads?

 - To find a receptive audience.
-Reaching the right readers with your campaigns is crucial — in order to drive more sales, you need to reach readers who are likely to be interested in (and willing to buy!) your book.
+Reaching the right readers with your campaigns is crucial — to drive more sales, you need to reach readers who are likely to be interested in (and willing to buy!) your book.

 - To maximize the use of your advertising dollars.
-Running test ads with low budgets and figuring out what works lets you invest the majority of your budget in campaigns that you’re confident will deliver the results you’re looking for.
+Running test ads with low budgets and figuring out what works lets you invest the majority of your advertising budget in campaigns you’re confident will deliver the results you’re looking for.

-- To determine the most effective way to achieve your goals.Different goals call for different campaign set-ups.
+- To determine the most effective way to achieve your goals.
+Different goals call for different campaign setups.
 Learning how your campaign variables affect your results can help you create more successful ads.

 How to run tests